sensadrome/cleanbox/README.md

 ## Configuration

-Cleanbox uses a YAML configuration file located at `~/.cleanbox.yml`.
+Cleanbox uses a YAML configuration file.
+By default, it's located at `~/.cleanbox.yml`, but you can specify a custom location using the `--data-dir` option.
 Run `./cleanbox config init` to create a comprehensive template with detailed comments.

 ### Key Configuration Options